Propagators and widths of physical and purely virtual particles in a finite interval of time: Introduction

 In the case of purely virtual particles, we show that, for $\tau $ small enough, there is an arrangement where the geometric series of the self-energies is always convergent.
 In that situation, we can resum the radiative corrections rigorously to the very end, and obtain the dressed propagator.
 Comparing the plot of its real part with the one of physical particles, testable differences emerge: while the physical particles are characterized by the common, single peak, purely virtual particles are characterized by two twin peaks.

 The results confirm the ones of ref. \cite{fSelfK}, where they were derived by arguing, on general grounds, what the main effects of the restriction to finite $\tau $ were going to be.

 Both physical particles and ghosts can be rendered purely virtual.
 At the same time, purely virtual particles are not Lee-Wick ghosts \cite{leewick} \footnote{ For Lee-Wick ghosts in quantum gravity, see \cite{tomboulis}}, as shown in \cite{LWfakeons}.
 In particular, they do not need to have nonvanishing widths, and decay.
 And even if they have a nonvanishing width $\Gamma _{ \text{f}}$, its meaning is not the reciprocal of a lifetime, nor the actual width of a peak.
 In the case studied here, where the resummation of the dressed propagator can be done rigorously to the very end, $\Gamma _{\text{f} }$ is a measure of the height of the twin peaks, while their distance is universally fixed to $2\pi $ (in suitable units).
 In every other case, the \textquotedblleft peak region\textquotedblright\ of a purely virtual particle is nonperturbative.
 Certain arguments suggest that $\Gamma _{\text{f }}$ may measure a \textquotedblleft peak uncertainty\textquotedblright\ $ \Delta E>\Gamma _{\text{f}}/2$, telling us that, when we approach the peak region too close in energy, identical experiments may give different results \cite{fSelfK}.

-At the phenomenological level, purely virtual particles may have interesting applications, because they evade many constraints that are typical of normal particles (see \cite{PivaMelis} and references therein).
+At the phenomenological level, purely virtual particles may have other interesting applications, because they evade many constraints that are typical of normal particles (see \cite{Tallinn1,Tallinn2,PivaMelis} and references therein).

 The paper is organized as follows.
 In section \ref{freepropa} we study the free propagator at finite $\tau $.
 In section \ref{dressedpropa} we resum the self-energies into the dressed propagator.
 In section \ref{PV} we study the free and dressed propagators of purely virtual particles.
 In section \ref {muon} we investigate the problem of unstable particles.
 Section \ref {conclusions} contains the conclusions.
 We work on bosonic fields, since the generalization to fermions and gauge fields does not present problems.